Fragmented Disc: Gentle Non-Invasive Care

 The severity of disc conditions progresses through stages:

-Non-invasive care can help manage symptoms and support recovery in many cases, reducing the need for invasive procedures.
+Non-invasive care can help manage symptoms and help recovery in many cases, reducing the need for invasive procedures.

 Why Surgery May Not Be the First Option